 Office: CIS 3032

 Dr. Ambar Basu writes on and about the intersections of culture, power, and communication in marginalized health settings.
 His research and teaching focuses on material and discursive dimensions of inequity and in-access in the context of global capital formations.
 With particular emphasis on theorizing culture as a site of social change, his scholarship documents and analyzes narratives about health that emerge from dialogue between his self (as the researcher), and research participants.
-Dr. Basu’s interest is to locate health inequities in the context of cultural, political, economic, geopolitical, and development agendas in marginalized spaces.